getyourguide/TypedPyspark/docs/how_to_build.md

-# How ot release a new version
+# How to release a new version

 ```py
 python -m build
 python3 -m twine upload dist/*
 ```